kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - I also took a couple workshops with Spiderzero, who works for [Del Toro](https://en.wikipedia.org/wiki/Guillermo_del_Toro).
 He was also originally a web programmer.
 His life advice left a huge impression on me; very wise guy.
 - Gnomon (took one sculpting class there) (LA)
 - I also attended a Duralene workshop at Carter Sexton in Noho (LA).
 Duralene is this awesome material that you can layer texture onto.
 I may have also taken a super sculpey class there (I forget).
+- Highlights for me was seeing [Leyendeckers](https://en.wikipedia.org/wiki/J._C._Leyendecker) in the flesh at Pepperdine; sometimes you can see an image digitally but you don't get a sense of the texture of the strokes and thickness on the paint until you see it in person!
+It took my breath away!
 - (Below) I drew a *lot* when I was in the art scene; pretty much daily, or painted, both traditionally and digitally.
 I still do enjoy long-pose more than shorter poses for life drawing, and sketch from time to time.
 I'm still a bit snobby when it comes to digital artists today who don't spend enough time life-drawing; every artist I've looked up to has stressed how important it is to be life-drawing *constantly*.
 I'm also obsessed with negative space and form, which I guess corresponds to my obsession with algebraic mathematics today.
 This space eventually folded, but everyone passed through, from vfx for famous movies, to mathematicians at Princeton, Disney and Dreamworks artists, etc.